 - Tuna auction note: Go to Toyosu Market, not Tsukiji, if you want to see the tuna auction.

 If your priority is food, atmosphere, and easy snacking, choose Tsukiji.
 If your priority is the professional tuna auction, choose Toyosu.
-If you want both, plan for a very early start.
+If you want both, plan for a very early start and check the latest Toyosu viewing rules before you go.

 Tsukiji vs. Toyosu Market